Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 <tr>
 <td width="13%"><strong>Incident Reporting</strong></td>
 <td width="13%">ALL</td>
-<td width="13%">Any unauthorized disclosure or loss of this information must be reported to the appropriate dean or department head or the BU <a href="http://www.bu.edu/tech/services/security/cyber-security/">Incident Response Team</a> (617-358-1100).
+<td width="13%">Any unauthorized disclosure or loss of this information must be reported to the appropriate dean or department head or the Incident Response Team</a> (617-358-1100).
 Deans and department heads should report significant unauthorized disclosures or losses of <em>Confidential </em>data to the Incident Response Team.
-If you are unsure if an incident is significant, contact BU Information Security to discuss.(Examples include: A large quantity of information, sensitive personally identifiable information, a stolen/lost laptop known to contain <em>Confidential </em>information, etc.)</td>
+If you are unsure if an incident is significant, contact Information Security to discuss.(Examples include: A large quantity of information, sensitive personally identifiable information, a stolen/lost laptop known to contain <em>Confidential </em>information, etc.)</td>
 </tr>
 <tr>
 <td rowspan="5" width="13%"><strong>Destroying</strong></td>
 <td width="13%">ALL</td>
-<td width="13%">Review <a href="http://www.bu.edu/policies/information-management/record-retention/">Record Retention Policy</a> and the information in this destruction section before disposing of records.
-Do not destroy records that are the subject of a litigation hold or that must be retained pursuant to the University record retention policy.</td>
+<td width="13%">Review Data Retention Policy and the information in this destruction section before disposing of records.
+Do not destroy records that are the subject of a litigation hold or that must be retained pursuant to Quantel AI record retention policy.</td>
 </tr>
 <tr>
 <td width="13%">Paper &amp; Disposable Electronic Media (CDs, DVDs)</td>
 <td width="13%">Physically destroy using a shredder or similar appropriate technology and then recycle or discard.
-See the <a href="http://www.bu.edu/tech/services/infrastructure/storage-backup/media-destruction/">Media Destruction page </a>for more details.</td>
+See the Data Retention Policy Page for more details</td>
 </tr>
 <tr>
 <td width="13%">Electronic Files (Data) Reusable Electronic Storage Devices (USB keys, disk drives)</td>
 <td width="13%">Delete using an approved secure deletion program.
-See the <a href="http://www.bu.edu/tech/services/infrastructure/storage-backup/media-destruction/">Media Destruction page</a> for more details.</td>
+See the Data Retention Policy Page for more details for more details.</td>
 </tr>
 <tr>
 <td width="13%">All Electronic Storage Media at End of Life, including Disk Drives</td>
 <td width="13%">Functional electronic media that is erased using a secure erase tool may be recycled or disposed of.
 Non-functional electronic media (damaged disk drives) must be physically destroyed.
-See the <a href="http://www.bu.edu/tech/services/infrastructure/storage-backup/media-destruction/">Media Destruction page</a> for more details on both methods.</td>
+See the See the Data Retention Policy Page for more details on both methods.</td>
 </tr>
 <tr>
 <td width="13%">Device End of Lease or End of Life (Printers, Copiers, Multi-function office machines)</td>
-<td width="13%">Devices such as these often contain hard drives which must be properly erased, or “wiped”, prior to leaving BU control (returned to the vendor, sent to surplus, donated, disposed of, etc.).
-For information on how to properly wipe the drive, see the documentation for your device or contact BU Information Security.</td>
+<td width="13%">Devices such as these often contain hard drives which must be properly erased, or “wiped”, prior to leaving Quantel AI control (returned to the vendor, sent to surplus, donated, disposed of, etc.).
+For information on how to properly wipe the drive, see the documentation for your device or contact Information Security.</td>
 </tr>
 </tbody>
 </table>